 Places where several students live together, all with their own valuables, can be an attractive target for thieves.

-That’s why it’s important to have cover for your belongings in the form of a student tenants insurance policy.
+That’s why it’s important to have cover for your belongings in the form of a student renters insurance policy.

 Tenants insurance for students covers your belongings while you’re living in a shared house, flat or university halls.